ggrafutkin/certification_tool/certification_tool/docs/usage.md

   required network, parameters, accordingly to http://docs.mirantis.com/openstack/fuel/fuel-6.0/user-guide.html#neutron-network-settings.
 Do **NOT** deploy cluster

   Then return to console, type 'ready' and press enter.
-Tool shoud proceede with clusater installation.
-When installation finishes tool would run test and print report to screen.
-Also report would be save into file with name like HW_cert_report_XXXX.txt, where XXXX would be current unix time.
+Tool should proceed with cluster installation.
+When installation complete tool would run test and print report to screen.
+Also report would be saved to the file with name like HW_cert_report_XXXX.txt, where XXXX would be current unix time.